tshepang/blog-movies/content/movies/recent movies 2008-10-21.rst

 even though I don't see the point of its subplot of a woman losing her family; And the creatures look like those from *I Am Legend*.
-Incidentally Rodriguez also got a kick-ass, gun-'carrying' gal in a beautifully crafted but non-sensical `Planet Terror`_.
+Incidentally Rodriguez also got a kick-ass, gun-'carrying' gal in a beautifully crafted but nonsensical `Planet Terror`_.

 *Wild Hogs* is a fine movie with a fresh storyline (though *City Slickers* had a similar concept), but it appears its creators didn't